feisenyu/transformers_4573/awesome-transformers.md

 ## [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness/)

 This project provides a unified framework to test generative language models on a large number of different evaluation tasks.
-It has support for more than 200 tasks, and supports different ecosystems: HF Transformers, GPT-NeoX, DeepSpeed, as well as the OpenAI API.
+It has support for more than 200 tasks, and supports different ecosystems: HF transformers_4573, GPT-NeoX, DeepSpeed, as well as the OpenAI API.

 Keywords: LLM, Evaluation, Few-shot